 In earlier versions of Enterprise Architect (prior to the introduction of the Database Builder) it was necessary for the data modeler to manually set properties on database objects before some tasks were allowed.
-For example, Enterprise Architect would not allow the definition of a table column without the table first being assigned a DBMS.
+For example, Enterprise Architect would not allow the definition of a Table column without the Table first being assigned a DBMS.
 This was because the DBMS controls the list of available datatypes.

-In order to improve efficiency and the user experience the Database Builder defines defaults for a number of properties at the data model level and then applies these default values automatically whenever new object are created.
+To improve efficiency and the user experience, the Database Builder defines defaults for a number of properties at the data model level and then applies these default values automatically whenever new objects are created.